filesender/filesender/docs/index.md

 ### Requirements

-Some storage, either MariaDB or PostgreSQL for database, either Apache or nginx for web server and SimpleSamlPhp.
+Some storage, either MariaDB or PostgreSQL for database, either Apache or nginx for web server, PHP and SimpleSamlPhp.
+Please see the [installation](v2.0/install/) page for minimum version requirements and advice.